 The Stranger is a 20'00" radio art narrative of multiple voices in overheard conversations.
 We will never know the richness of these narratives unless we listen to the stranger next to us.
-It has been exhibited and broadcast internationally.
-Listen to The Stranger.
+Artist Statement.

 Exhibitions / Publications / Broadcasts